 Now, in regards to peeling and itchy skin, I have never suffered from this.
 I followed the above directions and none of my 21 tattoos have ever peeled or got itchy.

 Excessive sun exposure is a fast way to ruin a new tattoo.
 Be aware of any direct sun exposure on your fresh ink.
-If you must be outside, always keep your tattoo covered, for at least the first 30 days.
-This coverup will have to be with clothing or stay out of the sun.
+If you must be outside, always keep your tattoo covered, for at least the first 40 days.
+Cover Up with clothing or try to stay out of the sun.

 Never apply any sunscreen on a fresh tattoo.
 Some of these products have ingredients that are not good for your fresh ink during healing.
 A list of nasty skincare ingredients will be for another blog.

-After your new ink has healed, make sure to keep it protected with sunscreen if going outside.
+After your new tattoo has healed, make sure to keep it protected with sunscreen if going outside.
 Excessive direct sunlight accelerates skin aging, which causes tattoo fading.
-Choose the highest SPF rating you can find, to keep your ink looking bold and vibrant.

 INKED RITUAL - Superior Protection for the life of your ink!